virtuoushub/minecrift/README.md

 Download [mcp 751](http://mcp.ocean-labs.de/index.php/MCP_Releases) and extract into /mcp (only needed once)

-Run install.sh (or install.bat) to download minecraft, download optifine, deobfuscate the base system, and apply the patches and new files.
+Run install.sh (or install.bat) to download minecraft, download Optifine, deobfuscate the base system, and apply the patches and new files.

 Use the MCP environment in /mcp to modify, test, and recompile.